sls1005/FundamentalBrowser/README.md

 #### Separated buttons for searching and URL loading

 To make the search button usable, the 'Search URL' must be set.
 The search button is not the same as the 'Go' button, which loads a page of a given URL but will not do search, while the search button will not load a URL but... search for it.
+Such strict distinguishment between tasks is supposed to be helpful to prevent unintended URL loading and to allow the user to search for a domain-name-like or URL-like string.

 #### Console and REPL